IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Getting started

-- Requried: Install Visual Studio 2019 or above.
+- Required: Install Visual Studio 2019 or above.
-- Requried: Install Docker for windows
+- Required: Install Docker for windows
 - Required: Install git for windows in its default location.
-	- If git is anywhere else, or you have openssl somewhere else, or modify ```src/Certificates/gen-vars.cmd``` to specify where to find openssl.exe
 - Download this repository and load it into visual studio.
+	- If git is anywhere else, or you have OpenSSL somewhere else, or modify ```src/Certificates/gen-vars.cmd``` to specify where to find `openssl.exe`
 - Set the startup to docker_compose using the right click menu on the solution to set startup project.
 - Edit your hosts file as described in 'DNS domain name' below.
 	- Once that change is saved it is active immediately.
-- Install the self-signed domain trusted certificates to your development host, open a Powershell or command window in the ```src/Certificates``` folder.
+- Install the self-signed domain trusted certificates to your development host, open a PowerShell, Terminal or command window in the ```src/Certificates``` folder.
 	- Generate and install a root certificate execute ```./gen-root.cmd``` and follow instructions \*
 	- Generate default certificates for each micro service execute the ```gen-host.cmd``` and follow instructions.
-- Create the following empty folders to persist MongoDB data across container run-times
+- This will have created the following empty folders to persist MongoDB data across container run-times, by  executing the ```src\SetupLocalDB.CMD```
 	```
 	%APPDATA%\MongoDb\Data
 	%APPDATA%\MongoDb\Logs
 	```
-	You can make this easy by executing the ```src\SetupLocalDB.CMD```
 - After generating the certificates run the ```user-secrets.cmd``` command script with parameters similar to these but for your own settings;
 	- parameters are:
 		- action (SET|REMOVE)